jbouzekri/ansible-redmine/README.md

 # Redmine Playbook

-An ansible playbook to install redmine on a Debian production server
+An ansible playbook to install redmine on a Debian production server.
+It has been tested on Debian 8.

 ## Introduction